kinow/kinoshita.eti.br/_posts/2012-11-07-running-bdd-tests-from-testlink-in-jenkins.md

 ---
-title: 'Running BDD tests from TestLink in Jenkins'
-id: 1204
-author: kinow
+date: 2012-11-07 14:26:08 +1300
+layout: post
 tags:
 - testlink
 - jenkins
 - software quality
-category: 'jenkins'
-time: '14:26:08'
+title: Running BDD tests from TestLink in Jenkins
 ---

 Last night and this morning I spent some time working on running [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) tests that were created in [TestLink](http://www.teamst.org) in [Jenkins](http://jenkins-ci.org), using